nokia/ncm-issuer/README.md

   ```bash
   $ kubectl -n ncm-issuer logs -f `kubectl get pods -A -l app=ncm-issuer -o jsonpath='{.items[0].metadata.name}'`
   ```

+In the case of increasing logging verbosity level change the `logging.logLevel` in `values.yaml` to wanted value and update your deployment.
+To check all possible log messages, simply set the `logging.logLevel` to **3**, you can also additionally change the `logging.stacktraceLevel` to `error`.

+There is also the possibility of using sidecar for debugging purposes - just change the value of `sidecar.enabled` to **true** in `values.yaml` and update your deployment.

 <p align="right">(<a href="#top">back to top</a>)</p>